The Neatest Colombian Christmas Traditions

 To celebrate their demobilization, they gave out fireworks to residents of the barrios they controlled to be fired off on November 30, a few days after their official demobilization.

-It dates to the 1700s when a Catholic friar began saying a series of prayers for the 9 days leading up to Christmas Eve from December 16 to December 24.
+It dates to the 1700s when a Catholic friar began saying a series of prayers for the 9 days leading up to Christmas Eve from December 16 to December 24, hence the name novenas.

-It’s common for Colombians to do the novenas with extended family, church groups, or friend groups.
-Often a different person may host each day with a small get together with snacks (like those in #6 below) or even drinks.
+Therefore, it’s common for Colombians to do the novenas with extended family, church groups, or friends.
+Often a different person hosts each day with a small get together with food, snacks, (like those special Colombian Christmas foods mentioned below) or even drinks.

-My experience seeing them and others celebrate this tradition is that for the very religious, this is a big deal.
-However, for the more nominal religious, which is still most Colombians, it is as much about socializing and keeping a cherished childhood memory and beloved Colombian Christmas tradition alive.
+However, for the more nominal religious, which is still most Colombians, it is as much about socializing and keeping a cherished childhood memory and beloved Colombian Christmas tradition alive as it is the religious aspect.

 Photo of the chapel at Monserrate with Colombian Christmas decorations on an arch in front.